owickstrom/wickstrom.tech/src/_posts/2019-06-02-property-based-testing-in-a-screencast-editor-case-study-3.md

 ### All Tests Passing, Everything Works

-The undo/redo tests were written and run on the original stack-based implementation, kept around during a refactoring that took me two weeks of hacking during late nights and weekends, and finally run and passing with the new implementation based on involutive actions.
+The undo/redo tests were written and run on the original stack-based implementation, kept around during a refactoring that took me two weeks of hacking during late nights and weekends, and finally run and passing with the new implementation based on inverse actions.
 Except for a few minimal adjustments to data types, these tests stayed untouched during the entire process.

 The confidence I had when refactoring felt like a super power.
 Two simple property tests made the undertaking possible.
 They found numerous bugs,